14 Apr 2025

 4th generation expert networks

 More recently, we’ve seen additional entrants, again founded by people with a background at incumbent expert networks.
-Some firms that we’ve identified extra potential in are Infoquest (2023; ex-Dialectica), Reticula (2023; ex-Dialectica), Swissmen (2023; ex-Guidepoint), and ENCO Insights (2023; ex-Prosapient).
+Some firms that we’ve identified extra potential in are Infoquest (2023; ex-Dialectica), Reticula (2023; ex-Dialectica), ENCO Insights (2023; ex-Prosapient), Northern Insights (2024; ex-GLG) Avenor Research (2024, ex-Bridger), and Continental Exchange (2024, ex-Third Bridge).

-See a mapping of all expert networks started out of other firms here.
+See our mapping of all expert networks started out of other firms here.

 Another way to look at the market is by regional presence.
 Most expert networks aspire to have global coverage, but they all have strengths and weaknesses.
-Most firms are stronger in the regions where they started out, than overseas.
+They're all stronger in the regions where they started out than overseas.
 We identify five firms as global leaders, with sufficiently strong global presence.
-Dialectica made the category for the first time this year.
+Dialectica qualified as a global leader last year and has affirmed its position.

 “Regional champions” are expert networks with a strong foothold in their respective regions or industry verticals, while also offering global services.
-For example, Capvision and SixDegrees have a strong position in China, despite Capvision’s recent raids.
-Correspondingly, VisasQ is dominant in Japan and recently acquired Coleman, with its relative strength with US asset managers.
+For example, firms like Capvision and SixDegrees have a strong position in China.
+Correspondingly, VisasQ is particularly strong in Japan.
 Prosapient and Atheneum have significant market share in Europe (especially within consulting firms).
-Tegus and Alphasense Expert Insights have built strong presence in the coveted US public investment segment, and beyond.
+Alphasense has built strong presence in the coveted US buyside segment, and beyond.

 Among the 100+ smaller expert networks, most have chosen one of three tracks: (1) serving a specific region, (2) industry segment, or (3) applying a different business model.
 We find a handful being particularly strong – these are the “regional challengers” separated from the larger “regional prospects” category.